 How much jail time will I get?

-Texas Penal Code Sections.Classification of Misdemeanors.Jail Time Range.Fine Range.
+Texas Penal Code Sections.Classification of Misdemeanors in Texas.Jail Time Range.Fine Range.

 Both fine and jail time possible.